plachetzki/cnidarian_opsin/COMMANDLINE.md

 ## D. Final analyses for the clade of interest

 D1.
 With the final clade isolated more stringent methods of alignment and tree buliding can occur.
-First our final dataset was aligned with the progressive aligner PASTA, names were converted back to the original format using the name_change.py script, and we removed sequences that lacked the characteristic lysine in position 296 of opsin sequences by identifying them in SEAview making another RemoveThese.txt file with the headers of sequences lacking lysine 296
+First our final dataset was aligned with the progressive aligner PASTA, names were converted back to the original format using the name_change.py script, and we removed sequences that lacked the characteristic lysine in position 296 of opsin sequences by identifying them in SEAview making another RemoveThese.txt file with the headers of sequences lacking lysine 296.
+This final fasta is aligned using PASTA, names are converted back to normal, and the alignment is converted to phylip format.

-*Dependencies: PASTA (Mirarab et al. 2015), custom name_change.py script, custom seqRemover.py script, and SEAveiw v4 (Gouy et al. 2010)*
+*Dependencies: PASTA (Mirarab et al. 2015), custom name_change.py script, custom seqRemover.py script, SEAveiw v4 (Gouy et al. 2010), and custom seqConverter.pl script*
 ```sh
 module load anaconda/colsa
 source activate pasta-1.8.2